 Phonographic Performance Company of Australia Limited (the company) is an unlisted public company limited by shares, incorporated and operating in Australia.
 The financial statements are presented in Australian dollars.
+The company is a not for profit entity.

-The financial statements were authorised for issue by the directors on 291h November 2022.
+The financial statements were authorised for issue by the directors on 30 October 2023.